Flag of Chechnya: 1991–2000

 Several flags have been used by the supporters of the Chechen Republic of Ichkeria.
 The most common of these is the green flag with the red and white stripes.
 Its proportions are approximately 7:11.
 The color scheme is green, white, red, white, green, with the upper two-thirds of the flag in green and the remaining one third in white, red, white and green stripes of equal width, the width ratio of which is 8:1:1:1:1.
 Another well-known example is similar to this flag but has the country's coat of arms incorporated into the design.
 Each color is meant to symbolize an aspect of the Chechen national character.
 Green is the color of life, red symbolizes the bloodshed in the struggle for freedom and white represents the road to a bright future.
 These flags were mainly used by supporters of Dzhokhar Dudayev, Aslan Maskhadov and their successors.
 Apart from these several other designs have been used by different factions of the independentist movement, and even single sides used different flags at the same time.

 Loyalist opposition

-The pro-Moscow opposition to Dudayev used a flag of similar design with the main difference being the inversion of the red and white stripes and their different width-ratio.
-Its proportions are reported to be 7:11 and it consists of 5 horizontal stripes: green, red, white, red and green, the width ratio of which is 8:1:1:1:1.
+The pro-Moscow opposition to Dudayev used a flag of similar design with the main difference being the inversion of the red and white stripes.
 It has not been used since it was replaced by the current flag of the Chechen Republic.